wineasio/wineasio/README.md

 might be a good idea to change `ASIO_MINIMUM_BUFFERSIZE` and `ASIO_MAXIMUM_BUFFERSIZE` to values you know work on your system before building.

-In addition there is a `WINEASIO_CLIENT_NAME` environment variable, that overrides the JACK client name derrived from the program name.
+In addition there is a `WINEASIO_CLIENT_NAME` environment variable, that overrides the JACK client name derived from the program name.

 ### CHANGE LOG